lanl/BEE/DORA.md

 As an example here is the current configuration that I'm using on my account:

 ```
-[cloud]
+private_key_file: /home/jtronge/key
-private_key_file = /home/jtronge/key
+bee_user: debian
-bee_user = debian
+tm_listen_port: 7777
-tm_listen_port = 7777
+tm_launch_cmd: /bee/tm
-tm_launch_cmd = /bee/tm
+head_node: bee-server
-head_node = bee-server
+template_file: /home/jtronge/BEE_Private/templates/dora-template.yaml
-template_file = /home/jtronge/BEE_Private/templates/dora-template.yaml
+provider: openstack
-provider = openstack
+...lines omitted...
 ```

-### Provider Specific Configuration
+### Template Specific Configuration

-In order to launch stacks with different templates and providers, there is an extra section which corresponds to a given provider.
-The section is named `[cloud.{provider}]` where provider is the provider name in lowercase.
-The contents of the section vary depending on the provider class and the template being used.
+To provide support for various templates and providers, an extra parameter `provider_parameters` should be included in the YAML config file.
+This is a dictionary object of parameters that will be passed to the template file upon cloud setup.
+These parameters will vary based upon what each template file requires.
+Note that the main configuration options, as listed in the section above, will be passed to the template file as well, but prefixed with `beeflow_` to avoid clashes with template specific parameters.

 For the `templates/dora-template.yaml` here are the required parameters: